Vaughn defends Nets decision to rest most of top rotation

 INDIANAPOLIS (AP) — First, Brooklyn Nets coach Jacque Vaughn had to convince All-Star forward Kevin Durant to stay home Saturday night.

-Then he tried to explain why the Nets opted to rest their top seven scorers against Indiana in game where they rallied to beat the Pacers 136-133.
+Then he tried to explain why the Nets opted to rest their top seven scorers against Indiana.
+In the end, it didn’t matter as they rallied to beat the Pacers 136-133.

-For Vaughn, it came down to a simple calculation.
-With a second game in two nights, most of those players dealing with or recovering from injuries and only one game between Sunday and Friday, Vaughn felt it was the best thing to do for his players and the franchise.
+But for Vaughn, it came down to a simple calculation.
+With two games in two nights, most of those players fighting through injuries and only one game between Sunday and Friday, Vaughn felt it was the best thing to do for his players and the franchise.

 “When you have two or three guys, rotational guys out, it puts a strain and a stress on two or three more guys and then we’re really not in a position of taking care of the team in total,” he said.
 “We think, how does it affect everyone else so we can get to a place where, next week we’re looking at ourselves in the mirror with pretty good health mentally and physically.”

+As it turned out, Cam Thomas, Patty Mills and others took advantage of their chance.
+Thomas scored a career-high 33 points on 13-of-20 shooting, while Mills added 24 points, six rebounds and six assists, looking like he turned back the clock to his San Antonio days.

-Perhaps, but league officials have tried to discourage the roster management practice, especially for nationally televised games and for road games so fans could see the players they bought tickets to see.
+While it worked out this time for Vaughn, league officials have discouraged the roster management practice, especially for nationally televised games and road games because they want ticket-buying fans to see the players they want to watch.

 Pacers coach Rick Carlisle understood.